wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/commit-lbu.md

 Do the commit (unencrypted)
 ---------------------------

-For the initial commit and reboot use an unencrypted LBU (to make sure everything works).
+For the initial commit and reboot, use an unencrypted LBU (to make sure everything works).

     lbu commit